-Level 4 Level 5 Dip HE Level 6 (Ord) Level 6 Honours (Hons) A5 be able to: be able to: learn key skills of be able to: Demonstrate a Deepen their cooperation, Develop a critical knowledge of the factors understanding of organisation, understanding of renewable and issues of energy renewable energy; communication energies and strategies to production; Design and specify and teamwork. solve complex problems Demonstrate an renewable energy pertaining to them; understanding of the schemes predicting Analyse and critically apprise social, economic and energy output with sound current and emerging environmental issues judgment taking into technologies. surrounding account the sustainability and energy environmental, economic security. and social consequences.
-C5 be able to demonstrate be able to creatively deal be able to: be able to; an understanding of with renewable energy Manage Creatively deal with complex climate change and the scheme designs and information evaluation and finding way humans contribute feasibility studies systems in a variety solutions to renewable to it with the use of fossil systematically, making of types; energy problems using fuels, how various sound engineering Utilise a range of various tools and current energy systems judgements. tools and techniques; work and the need for techniques to Propose, plan undertake and effective energy storage develop renewable report a self-directed energy and carbon free energy schemes. or sustainability dissertation. solutions.
+Level 4 Level 5 Level 6 (Ord) Level 6 (Hons) A5 Be able to: Demonstrate a knowledge of the factors and issues of energy production; Demonstrate an understanding of the social, economic and environmental issues surrounding sustainability and energy security.
+Be able to: Deepen their understanding of renewable energy; Design and specify renewable energy schemes predicting energy output with sound judgment taking into account the environmental, economic and social consequences.
+Demonstrate the ability to cooperate, organise, communicate and engage in team settings. be able to: Develop a critical understanding of renewable energies and strategies to solve complex problems pertaining to them; Analyse and critically apprise current and emerging technologies.
+C5 Be able to demonstrate an understanding of Be able to creatively deal with renewable energy Be able to: Be able to demonstrate an understanding of climate change and the scheme designs and Manage climate change and the way humans contribute feasibility studies information way humans contribute to it with the use of systematically, making systems in a variety to it with the use of fossil fuels, how various sound engineering of types; fossil fuels, how various current energy systems judgements.
+Utilise a range of current energy systems work and the need for tools and work and the need for effective energy storage techniques to effective energy storage and carbon free develop renewable and carbon free solutions. energy schemes. solutions.